-Most of our adopters use their own address, but some use their work address or a PO Box, it is completely up to you.
-If using your address is a concern for you, do let us know so that we can match you with someone who can email out.
+Most of our adopters use their own address, but some use their church or work address, or a PO Box, it is your choice.
+If using any address is a concern for you, do let us know so that we can match you with someone who can email out.
 You may also choose to write someone serving a life sentence.

 Also be aware of the following (fee-based) services available for establishing a virtual mailbox: